 We are limited in the number of counselors available, but generally, it is possible to change counselors if you do not feel you are well-matched with the person you are seeing.
-If you have difficulties with any aspect of your service, call 903.566.7254 and ask to speak with Kimberly Harvey-Livingston, director of student services.
+If you have difficulties with any aspect of your service, call 903.566.7254 and ask to speak with Kimberly Harvey-Livingston, Associate Dean of Students and counseling center director.

 Do you provide counseling for Faculty and Staff

 No, UT Tyler provides an Employee Assistance Program (EAP) that serves faculty and staff.

 What are the qualifications of the counselors providing services in The Student Counseling Center?

 There are four types of counseling service providers available in the Student Counseling Center:

 - Licensed Professional Counselors (LPC) hold a master's degree in counseling or related field, have completed at least 3,000 hours of supervised experience, passed a board exam and are regulated by the Texas State Board of Examiners of Professional Counselors.